a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 What happened?
 Well, to start, modules, objects, and separate concerns probably meant different things in each of them.

-New devs learn programming through variably-accurate articles and instruction created by variably-experienced developers, using ambiguous, often-misunderstood labels from often-misunderstood philosophies to describe often-misunderstood, sometimes-conflicting "good" coding principles.
-Then they attempt to write high-quality code in a language with its own label interpretations and philosophy implementations, using frameworks that often add even more ambiguous labels and interpretations (e.g., angular 1's expressions & services).
+Problems arise when new devs learn programming through variably-accurate articles and instruction created by variably-experienced developers, using ambiguous, often-misunderstood labels from often-misunderstood philosophies to describe often-misunderstood, sometimes-conflicting "good" coding principles.
+Then they attempt to write high-quality code in a new language with its own label interpretations and philosophy implementations, using frameworks that often add even more ambiguous labels and interpretations (e.g., angular 1's expressions & services).

 The problem - ambiguity, misunderstandings, complexity, and information overload make it nearly impossible for new developers to create solid conceptual links between daily code decisions and value.
 To combat that, a simple heuristic develops - "whatever code works".
 The result, low quality code [accumulates imperceptibly](https://en.wikipedia.org/wiki/Boiling_frog#As_metaphor) with every change, increasing costs and decreasing the code's ability to produce value.
 For companies with SaaS/PaaS business models, frequent changes quickly grow human and financial costs.
 Given enough changes, the accumulated costs per change can exceed the value produced, and a downward spiral begins.
 A spiral that no one wants to enter, with an entrance no one can clearly detect, and an exit no one can leave without significant investments of engineering time, energy, and/or finances.